There is no Chronic Fatigue Syndrome test done by a regular doctor which gives a clear diagnosis.

 I am sorry that a clear unique test for CFS is not currently available.
 I hope this page informs you on the options and presents you with some helpful possibilities.

-Pplease note that I write this page, not as an expert on CFS, but as someone who lives with this chronic illness.
+Please note that I write this page, not as an expert on CFS, but as someone who lives with this severe chronic illness.
+There will be other CFS tests not listed here.

 At present, most of the links below go through to